prich28/aiproj1/README.md

 validation file (if you wish to run validation instead of testing( test file with labels (if you wish to test)

 * Do not worry about the names of the files, you will be prompted to enter them.
+When you are propmpted, you only need put the name, the program will search the 'dataset/' folder.
-However please ensure they are in the 'dataset/' folder.
+Please ensure they are in the 'dataset/' folder.